Improved Performance of Stochastic Gradients with Gaussian Smoothing: Additional Details of Numerical Experiments and Practical Guide to Smooth Neural Network Implementation

 \section{Additional Details of Numerical Experiments and Practical Guide to Smooth Neural Network Implementation}

 We begin with a description of how to implement the explicitly smooth neural networks.
 In order to use TensorFlow's built-in layer regularizers, we avoid regularization terms that mix weights and layer inputs (e.g., $\|\theta\textup{diag}(\sqrt{(h^2)_{\sigma}}(x))\|^2_F$).
 This is why took a non-standard approach and we separated the activation function from the layer.
-Hence, we split up terms like $\|\theta h(x)+b\|$ into two terms like $\|h(x)-y\|+\|\theta y+b\|$.
+Hence, we split up terms like $\|\theta h(x)+b\|$ into two terms like $\|h(x)-y\|$ and $\|\theta y+b\|$.
 Then we use the results from Section~\ref{app:details_explicit_smoothing_unconstrained} to smooth.
 The original unconstrained terms and their smoothed constraints and regularization terms can be found in Table~\ref{tab:example_of_explicit_smoothing}.

-Practically, here are the steps that we follow to get the explicitly smooth network: \begin{enumerate} \item Decide on the network structure making sure to split activation functions into their own terms (as mentioned before) \item Write down the network architecture's unconstrained terms \item Smooth each of these terms (dropping any unnecessary constants for optimization) \item Reconstrain the problem so that there are clear definitions for what each layer should be \item Create code for smooth network using appropriate regularization terms \end{enumerate}
+Practically, here are the steps that we follow to get the explicitly smooth network: \begin{enumerate} \item Decide on the network structure making sure to split activation functions into their own terms (as mentioned before) \item Use Table~\ref{tab:summary_of_nnet_smoothing_names} to convert to the smoothed network \item Create code for smooth network using appropriate regularization terms \end{enumerate}